WebFiori/docs/routing.md

 ### Custom Route

-A custom route is a route that points to a file which exist in a folder that was created by the developer.
-The folder must exist inside the framework scope in order to create a route to it. under this type of route, we can have APIs routes or views routes.
+A custom route is a route that points to a file which exist in a folder that was created by the developer outside the folder `apis` or `pages`.
+The folder must exist inside the framework scope in order to create a route to it.

-Let's assume that we have a folder which has the name `sys-files` and inside this folder, we have two folders.
+Assuming that there exist a folder which has the name `sys-files` and inside this folder,there exist two folders.
 One has the name `views` which contains web pages and another one has the name `apis` which contains system's web APIs.
 Assuming that the `views` folder has a view which has the name `HomeView.php` and the folder `apis` has one file which has the name `AuthAPI.php`.
 The following code shows how to create a route to each file:
 ``` php
 class ClosureRoutes {
     public static function create(){